-Frustrations are on the rise at one California university as students and completely unrelated activists alike fight to end a perceived attack on student choice.
-The Second University of California has long held to its liberal values; it is a place known for its lack of enforcement of all antiquated ideologies, which administrators boast promotes a distinctly amoral and anarchist atmosphere that no private school would be able to match.
+Frustrations are on the rise at one California university as students and unrelated activists alike fight to end an attack on student choice.
+The Second University of Southern California has long held to its liberal values; it is a place known for its lack of enforcement of all antiquated ideologies, which administrators boast promotes a distinctly amoral and anarchist atmosphere that no private school would be able to match.

 “We pride ourselves on having absolutely no convictions,” says the dean of admissions, who has opted not to be identified by any formal name, title, or pronoun.
 “By not taking sides on any issue, we don’t offend anybody.
 And that is the goal of a higher education, after all, to avoid offending students as they learn to live their lives.”

-But, one student in particular says that this is not the case.
-Maryn Blue, junior Biblical studies major at SU of C, is stepping up and speaking out against the only thing that this school stands for and has stood for throughout the past century.
+But one student in particular says that this is not the case.
+Maryn Blue, sophomore biblical studies major at SUSC, is stepping up and speaking out against the only thing that this school stands for and has stood for throughout the past century.

 “It’s ridiculous,” says Maryn emphatically.
 “They say they don’t want to offend anybody, but it’s just not true!
 I’m here and I’m offended!”